Magdalena G. Jalandoni

 Childhood and Early Works

 She began writing at a young age wherein she already had her poems published at the age of 12.
 At the age of sixteen, she published her first novel in Hiligaynon, "Ang Mga Tunoc Sang Isa Ca Bulac" (The Thorns of a Flower) which she finished in December of 1907, which was later followed by many novels, compilations of poems and short stories.
 Jalandoni only wrote for publication purposes due to the male-dominated society at the time.
 Back then, female voices in literature were not taken seriously by the general public.
-Although her mother strictly forbade her to take literature seriously, she refused to do so and devoted her life entirely to literature.
+Although her mother strictly forbade her from taking literature seriously, she refused to do so and devoted her life entirely to literature.

 In her childhood autobiography Ang Matam-is Kong Pagkabata (My Sweet Childhood), she cites: "I will be forced to write when I feel that my nose is being assaulted by the scent of flowers, when my sight is filled with the promises of the sun and when my soul is lifted by winged dreams to the blue heavens."